cyberbotics/webots-doc/reference/motor.md

 The `wb_motor_get_max_velocity` function returns the limit specified in the `maxVelocity` field.
 Note that if the velocity is not explicitly set using the `wb_motor_set_velocity` function, then the `wb_motor_get_velocity` and `wb_motor_get_max_velocity` functions return the same value.

-The `wb_motor_set_acceleration` function specifies the acceleration that the PID-controller should use when trying to reach the specified velocity.
+The `wb_motor_set_acceleration` function specifies the maximum acceleration that the PID-controller should use when trying to reach the specified velocity.
 The acceleration is expressed in *radian per second squared* (rad/s²) for rotational motors and in *meter per second squared* (m/s²) for linear motors.
-Note that an infinite acceleration is obtained by passing -1 as the `acc` argument to this function.
+Note that an infinite acceleration is obtained by passing -1 as the `acceleration` argument to this function.
+Given that the `acceleration` value only specifies the maximum `acceleration` that can be achieved by the motor, negative values other than -1 are not supported.
 The specified acceleration overwrites the `acceleration` field value and can be retrieved using the `wb_motor_get_acceleration` function.

 The `wb_motor_set_available_force` (resp. `wb_motor_set_available_torque`) function specifies the maximum force (resp. torque) that will be available to the motor to carry out the requested motion.